Primary navigation

 The Codex app, CLI, and IDE Extension share Model Context Protocol (MCP) settings.
 If you’ve already configured MCP servers in one, they’re automatically adopted by the others.
 To configure new servers, open the MCP section in the app’s settings and either enable a recommended server or add a new server to your configuration.

 Codex ships with a first-party web search tool.
-For local tasks in the Codex IDE Extension, Codex enables web search by default and serves results from a web search cache.
+For local tasks in the Codex app, Codex enables web search by default and serves results from a web search cache.
 If you configure your sandbox for full access, web search defaults to live results.
 See Config basics to disable web search or switch to live results that fetch the most recent data.

 Image input